Ugartechea: Further Changes

-Eventually, the sidelock fad passed and the simpler and less expensive boxlock action gained popularity.
-Driven shooting and pigeon rings became less and less accessible, and sidelocks came to be considered more of a luxury.
-This was especially true for the rapidly growing American market after World War II.
-In the United States, consumers were generally looking for a gun with the features of the traditional English shotgun, but not the corresponding steep price tag.
-Up until this point, Armas Ugartechea traditionally spent less time on its boxlock guns, producing mainly lower-end offerings.
-However, perceiving a change in the market, the company switched its focus to the boxlock, and now exports them to the United States.
+Eventually, the sidelock fad passed, and the simpler, less expensive boxlock action gained popularity.
+Driven shooting and pigeon rings became increasingly inaccessible, and sidelocks came to be viewed more as luxury items—especially in the rapidly growing American market after World War II.
+In the United States, consumers sought shotguns with the features of traditional English models but without the steep price tag.

+Until this shift, Armas Ugartechea had primarily focused on sidelock shotguns, producing boxlocks mainly as lower-end offerings.
+However, recognizing the change in market demand, the company redirected its efforts toward refining and expanding its boxlock line, targeting exports to the United States and England.